 Conventional/Challenger Banks that offer million pound mortgages:

-The structure of this spectrum of the million pound mortgage market is much more straightforward.
+The structure of this spectrum of the million pound mortgage market is much more straightforward than a private bank mortgage.
 It is your income and ability to “afford” the loan which is the sole driver of acceptance.
 This extends into how the lender will categorise your income.
 For example, if you receive bonus income as part of your total remuneration you may run into difficulty in this instance as most conventional or challenger banks only accept 25-50% of this as allowable income.

-One possible advantage this type of lender will have over its private counterpart is the product interest rate.
+However, one possible advantage this type of lender will have over its private counterpart is the product interest rate.
+On the high street, rates can be sub 2%.
 Whilst this may look appealing, most lenders require the loan to be on a full capital and interest repayment basis, making it expensive on a monthly basis and therefore potentially less appealing.
-Albeit this will guarantee to repay your mortgage over it’s term.
+On the other hand, this will guarantee to repay your mortgage over it’s term.

-However, with a 25% deposit it is possible to secure 50% of the loan on an interest only basis.
-In the right circumstances this is very fitting to some clients.
-The more conventional lender does have a role to play in the large loan space – if you fit their often rigid criteria and are indifferent to interest only options then they may be the right way to go.
-There really is no wrong or right answer in this instance are we are aware that everybody’s preferences and situations tend to differ.
+The more conventional lender does have a role to play in the large loan space – if you fit their often rigid criteria and are indifferent to interest-only options then they may be the right way to go.
+There really is no wrong or right answer in this instance and we are aware that everybody’s preferences and situations tend to differ.

-As always, if there is anything you’ve read in this, or indeed in any of my previous posts that has sparked a further question, or if you would like to speak to me about a specific set of circumstances and how best to take it forward, I would be delighted to hear from you.
+If this has sparked a further questions about how to get a million pound mortgage, or if you would like to speak to an adviser, about a specific set of circumstances and how best to take it forward, I would be delighted to hear from you.